Super $q$-Howe duality and web categories: Introduction

-Our results might help to understand symmetries observed within the homologies that categorify the colored HOMFLY-PT polynomials, see~\cite[Section~5]{gs}.
+Our results might help to understand symmetries observed within the homologies that categorify the colored HOMFLY--PT polynomials, see \cite[Section 5]{gs}.

 Moreover, we show that a straightforward generalization of our approach also leads to diagrammatic presentations for categories $\RepMN$ of $\Usu$-modules tensor generated by exterior and symmetric powers of the vector representation.
-The presentations are given by quotients $\MNSp$ of $\InSp$, which are obtained by killing Gyoja-Aiston idempotents corresponding to box-shaped Young diagrams.
+The presentations are given by quotients $\MNSp$ of $\InSp$, which are obtained by killing Gyoja--Aiston idempotents corresponding to box-shaped Young diagrams.